maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

 description: How to create a custom print design for a Rage against the Machine show using Illustrator, Photoshop and zero drawing skills.
 ---

-<p class="lead">Long before I ever wrote my first line of code, all I wanted to do was make music.
+<p class="lead">Long before I wrote my first line of code, all I wanted to do was make music.
 I went to a music-focused high school, played in a couple of bands, and I loved it.</p>

 I also loved making flyers, posters and CD artwork for local bands - It's actually what got me started in design and ultimately led me to build for the web.
-You see I can't draw for shit, so my only option to create the images in my head was with the help of computers, which I was able to use.
+You see I can't really draw, so my only option to create the images in my head was with the help of computers, which I was able to use.
 Creating posters became a hobby of mine.

 These days, I'm usually too busy to find time for that hobby.
-But I still keep a collection of my favourite gigposters and once in a while, when an occasion arises, I get to do one myself.
+But I keep a collection of my favourite gigposters and once in a while, when an occasion arises, I get to do one myself.

 I still do vocals in one band, and so fortunately that occasion comes once a year in the form of a _Rage Against the Machine_ cover gig we play in my hometown.
 The event is called "Rage/Aid" because all of the proceeds are donated to charity.